microsoft/TemplateStudio/docs/getting-started-developers.md

 ## Core

-*Windows Template Studio* relies on *Core Template Studio* for template synchronization and template composition, generation and postaction. *Core Template Studio* has it's own Github repository [github.com/Microsoft/CoreTemplateStudio](https://github.com/Microsoft/CoreTemplateStudio) as it is shared with the sister project *Web Template Studio* [github.com/Microsoft/WebTemplateStudio](https://github.com/Microsoft/WebTemplateStudio).
+*Template Studio* relies on *Core Template Studio* for template synchronization and template composition, generation and postaction. *Core Template Studio* has it's own Github repository [github.com/Microsoft/CoreTemplateStudio](https://github.com/Microsoft/CoreTemplateStudio) as it is shared with the sister project *Web Template Studio* [github.com/Microsoft/WebTemplateStudio](https://github.com/Microsoft/WebTemplateStudio).

-*Core Template Studio* is integrated into *Windows Template Studio* using a git submodule under the folder (`../code/CoreTemplateStudio`).
+*Core Template Studio* is integrated into *Template Studio* using a git submodule under the folder (`../code/CoreTemplateStudio`).
 The submodule points to a specific commit in the release branch of *Core Template Studio*, that you can see in github:

 ![CoreTS submodule](./resources/getting-started/CoreTS-Submodule.PNG)